Coralesoft/OpenwrtCloudflare/README.md

 This is a colection of scripts and instructions to on how to setup a cloudflare tunnel on an Rasberry Pi4 running as a OpenWrt router

 ### Scripts:

+## pi-cloudflared-install-openwrt.sh
+This script will completed the full install of Cloudflare tunnel onto a Raspberry Pi running OpenWrt The script pulls down the latest version of cloduflared and installs it, sets up the service to run it, creates the required config in the cloudflare console and  system files, sets up the service to check for new updates daily, creats a service to monitor the tunnel is up and running

+### Prerequisite:
+- You have a active cloudflare account
+- You have a domain with DNS managed via cloudflare
+- you are logged into the cloudflare web console

 ## cloudflare-service.sh

   This script is used to run cloudflared as a service on OpenWrt\